Luxoft/fabric-jms-xmlcall/docs/source/xmlcall.rst

    defined as ``rpc`` entries.

 #. *.proto* files are compiled to descriptors using ``protoc``
-   compiler to build desciptor files.
+   compiler to build descriptor files.

 #.
 Descriptor files can be used to generate XSD schema for the sake of
    application development.